Aidar5/nattoeng/docs/source/book/18_db/sqlite3_fetch.rst

-Получение результатов запроса
+Fetching query results
 -----------------------------

 There are several ways to get query results in sqlite3:

-* •	using ``fetch...()`` depending on the method one, more or all rows are returned
+* using ``fetch...()`` - depending on the method one, more or all rows are returned
-* •	using cursor as an iterator - iterator returns
+* using cursor as an iterator - iterator returns

 Method fetchone
 ^^^^^^^^^^^^^^